joseph-tighe/Action-Bar/readme.md

 ## Try it out
 Download the latest release from the [releases](https://github.com/joseph-tighe/action-bar/releases) page.

+To open the application run the setup.exe file.
+Windows may flag it as unsafe, if it does click advanced and then run.
+Then once the application is downloaded run the .exe file.
+In order to open the UI press `Alt + Z`.

 ## Features
 - Quickly open apps and files
 - Use any extention